prometheus-protocol/.github/profile/README.md

 **Goal:** Build live, working demos to prove the entire stack's versatility and its immediate value to developers.

 *   **The Demos.**
-    *   [ ] **Demo 1 (The Web2 Revolution): Micropayments for Existing APIs.** We will take an existing MCP server running on Google Cloud and use our new `prometheus-js` SDK to add micropayments for each API call.
+    *   [x] **Demo 1 (The Web2 Revolution): Micropayments for Existing APIs.** We have built a proof-of-concept Express server that uses the `prometheus-js` SDK to add micropayments for each API call.
 This demonstrates the power of Prometheus as a "drop-in" Web3 upgrade for any Web2 service.
-    *   [ ] **Demo 2 (The Web3 Foundation): On-Chain Subscriptions.** We will build a simple "premium content" canister that uses the `prometheus.mo` SDK to grant access based on a user's on-chain subscription status.
-This demonstrates the ease of building new, sovereign, monetizable services on the IC.
+    *   [ ] **Demo 2 (The Web3 Foundation): On-Chain Subscriptions.** We will build a simple "premium content" canister that uses the `prometheus.mo` SDK to grant access based on a user's on-chain subscription status, demonstrating how resource servers manage their own business logic.

 *   **The Client & Launch.**
-    *   [ ] Build the frontend clients for both demos.
+    *   [~] Build the frontend clients for both demos.
+(The client for Demo 1 is functional).
     *   [ ] Write a "Quickstart" tutorial and create a simple landing page for the protocol.
     *   [ ] **Launch Day:** Announce the project on Twitter, the DFINITY dev forums, and relevant Discord channels.
 Point everyone to the live demos and the GitHub repos.